kubedb/docs/docs/guides/elasticsearch/autoscaler/storage/topology/index.md

 pvc-edb7f4f7-f8ba-4af9-a507-b707462ddc3c   1Gi        RWO            Delete           Bound         demo/data-es-topology-data-1     topolvm-provisioner            119s
 ```

-You can see that the data StatefulSet has 1GB storage, and the capacity of all the persistent volume is also 1GB.
+You can see that the data PetSet has 1GB storage, and the capacity of all the persistent volume is also 1GB.

 We are now ready to apply the `ElasticsearchAutoscaler` CRO to set up storage autoscaling for the data nodes.